 “Brittany always stood out as someone who was a leader,” Robins said.
 “You could see that if she was able to utilize those leadership skills, she would go far.”

 As a mentor in the program, Robins was instructed to try to lead the students to seek higher education and embrace the full potential of their talents.
 Seeing Anderson take on the role of an educator and research specialist, a role which Robins is personally familiar with, became a nostalgic “full circle” moment for her.

 “She could have accomplished everything without us,” Robins said.
 “She had the ability and the support to do so.
 But it’s wonderful to see everything she’s done [in her career] after spending so much time with her.”

 Anderson went on from her Baylor undergrad program to achieve a master’s degree in Curriculum and Instruction from the University of North Texas.
 While taking some additional gifted education courses, she found an article about racial identity in African American gifted students, which sparked the interest for the research she performs today.

 Pulling from her own experiences with gifted education, especially from seemingly informal interactions like Project Promise, Anderson began to accumulate ideas of how she thinks about her own scholarships.

-Anderson was recently awarded the National Association of Gifted Children (NAGC) Doctoral Award for her doctoral work and engagement in the education field.
-While honored by the receival of a prestigious award, Anderson was moved by the acknowledgement and understanding of the value of her work.
+Anderson was recently awarded the National Association for Gifted Children (NAGC) Doctoral Award for her doctoral work and engagement in the education field.
+While honored by receiving a prestigious award, Anderson was moved by the acknowledgement and understanding of the value of her work.

-“[Gifted education] should be hands on, students should be engaging at high impact practices,” said Anderson.
-“It shouldn’t just be for an elite group of students that can pay the price [of gifted programs], it should be something that all students have, something that gifted students really need.”
+“[Gifted education] should be hands on; students should be engaging at high impact practices,” Anderson said.
+“It shouldn’t just be for an elite group of students who can pay the price [of gifted programs]; it should be something that all students have, something that gifted students really need.”

 —By Isabelle Perello